 - Colorectal Cancer Fact Sheet — Use this fact sheet to educate your partners and communities.
 The fact sheet provides information and statistics on the colorectal cancer burden in Indiana.

 - Social Media Toolkit for Colorectal Cancer Awareness Month (March) — This tool kit is designed to strengthen communication efforts and contains evidence-informed communication strategies.

-- Indiana Cancer Facts and Figures: Fifth Edition — Provides current statistics and information on colorectal cancer in Indiana in convenient PDF form.
+- Indiana Cancer Facts and Figures: 6th Edition — Provides current statistics and information on colorectal cancer in Indiana in convenient PDF form.
 This can be linked to documents, websites, presentations, or through social media.

 - Indiana Cancer Control Plan 2021 – 2022 — Provides a roadmap for cancer control in Indiana.
 The ICCP includes six focus areas: primary prevention, early detection, treatment, quality of life, data, and advocacy.
 This can be linked to documents, websites, presentations, or through social media.